facebookresearch/rlstructures/sphinx_docs/source/gettingstarted/MultiProcessEpisodeBatcher.rst

 Multiprocess Episode Batcher
 ============================

-Let us consider that we define multiple environments identified by an *environment_id*, such that two environments with two different *ids* does not behave exactly the same.
-This can be easily implemented by using the env_info* argument in the reset function:
+Consider defining multiple environments identified by an *environment_id*, such that two environments with two different *ids* does not behave exactly the same.
+This can be easily implemented by using the *env_info* argument in the reset function:

 .. code-block:: python